-An impairment loss is reversed if the reversal can be related objectively to an event occurring after the impairment loss was recognised.
-For financial assets measured at amortised cost and available-for-sale financial assets that are debt securities, the reversal is recognised in profit or loss.
-For available-for-sale financial assets that are equity securities, the reversal is recognised directly in other comprehensive income and presented within equity.
+An impairment loss is reversed if the reversal can be related objectively to an event occurring after the impairment loss was recognized.
+For financial assets measured at amortized cost and available-for-sale financial assets that are debt securities, the reversal is recognized in profit or loss.
+For available-for-sale financial assets that are equity securities, the reversal is recognized directly in other comprehensive income and presented within equity.